 Who can get NHS continuing healthcare?

+Is NHS continuing healthcare available for dementia?
 Eligibility for continuing healthcare isn’t based on having a specific condition, like cancer or dementia.
 It depends on having ongoing health needs and requiring care because of the nature of these needs.
-To evaluate this and identify people who may need a further full assessment for NHS Continuing Healthcare, health practitioners should complete the Continuing Healthcare Checklist.
+To evaluate this and identify people who may need a further full assessment for NHS Continuing Healthcare, health practitioners should complete the Continuing Care Checklist.
 Age UK

 ‘Speak to your doctor or social worker if you think you might be eligible for NHS continuing healthcare.
 They can make a referral to the relevant CCG.’